Common Misconceptions Artists Have About Galleries

 Reality: No way.
 The opposite is far more often the case.

-Misconception: Artists pay to show their art at galleries.
+Misconception: Artists have to pay to show their art at galleries.

 Reality: Not true.
 Some galleries might like you to believe that, but the artist/gallery relationship is like a partnership of sorts.
-The gallery provides the artist with a space to exhibit their art and the artist provides the gallery with art.
-No money changes hands up front.
-Those few galleries that do charge artists for exhibition space have less incentive to sell the art because they've already been paid.
+Galleries provide their artists with space to exhibit their art and the artists provide the galleries with art.
+No money changes hands up front; galleries believe in the artists they represent and believe they can make money by selling their art.
+Those few galleries that do charge artists to exhibit have less incentive to sell whatever art they show because they've already been paid.

 Misconception: Galleries don't represent enough artists; they need more.

-Reality: Sorry, wrong again.
-Most galleries already have more art and artists than they can handle.
+Reality: Not only do the large majority of galleries already have more art and artists than they can handle, but they are also continually contacted by new artists looking for representation.
 What they really need is more buyers.

-Misconception: Getting gallery representation will automatically make an artist's career because galleries are the key to fame and the fast track to fortune.
+Misconception: Getting gallery representation will automatically boost an artist's career because galleries are the key to fame and the fast track to fortune.

-Reality: There is no instant fix in artland, like one day you're nobody and the next day you're huge.
+Reality: There is no instant fix in artland, like one day you're totally unknown and the next day you're on your way to stardom.
 Becoming successful and established as an artist happens gradually over a period of time, and is based on a consistent and successful track record of shows, accomplishments and sales.
-Getting gallery representation is nothing more than step one in a long and arduous process.
+One or two gallery shows do not make a career, and getting gallery representation is nothing more than one step in a long and arduous process.

 Misconception: All artists who show at galleries are successful and make lots of money.

-Reality: Many artists who show at good galleries not only struggle to remain relevant and continue getting shows, but also worry about making enough money to survive.
+Reality: Many artists who show at galleries-- including better galleries-- not only struggle to maintain their relationships and continue getting shows, but also worry about making enough sales and enough money to survive.

 Misconception: Art galleries are the enemy.
 The relationship between artist and gallery is adversarial, not collaborative.

-Reality: You're kidding, right?
+Reality: Not the least bit true.
 No gallery works against its own artists; they'd only be hurting themselves if they did.
-Galleries do everything they can to maximize the success of every artist they represent.
-Artists should return the favor by doing everything they can to maximize the success of the galleries that represent them.
+Galleries do everything they can to maximize the success of every artist they represent; the more they do for their artists, the more they do for their own reputations and track records of success.
+Artists need to work alongside the galleries that represent them every step of the way.
+Then everyone's reputation benefits.

 Misconception: Collectors always pay full gallery retail prices for art.

 Reality: Many collectors want to pay less than retail.
-Artists should understand this, be flexible about it, and be willing to split any discounts that galleries are forced to offer buyers in order to make sales.
-Here's something you probably don't know-- it's not uncommon for a gallery to take a hit by offering a discount to a buyer, eating the lost revenue themselves and never telling the artist.
+Artists should understand this, be flexible about with their prices (within reason), and be willing to split any discounts galleries are forced to offer buyers in order to make sales.
+In case you weren't aware, it's not uncommon for galleries to take a hit by giving discounts to buyers, eating the lost revenue themselves and never telling the artists.

 Misconception: Galleries make huge profits.